ngUpgraders/ng-forward/README.md

 ## Getting Started

 An ng-forward app is in many ways built like an Angular 2 app.
-Your app is made up of a tree of components, starting with a single top level component your entire app runs in side.
-Components can depend on services, which like Angular are plain old ES6 classes.
+Your app is made up of a tree of components, starting with a single top level component your entire app runs inside.
+Components can depend on services, which like Angular 2.x are plain old ES6 classes.
 The [official Angular 2 docs](https://angular.io/) are actually a good place to start to familiarize yourself with Angular 2 coding style.

 ### Components